StevTobs/Node.js-Express-Open-Access-Course/note.md

 A REPL can be extremely useful for performing calculations, learning a language, and developing code.

 ### In the REPL console:
+Node has a global process object with useful methods and information about the current process.
 - Access the global object : `console.log(global)`.
+- The `process.env` property is an object which stores and controls information about the environment in which the process is currently running.
+- `process.memoryUsage()` returns information on the CPU demands of the current process.
 - Check out an easier-to-read list of the properties on the global object : `Object.keys(global)`.
 - Exit: <ctrl + D>
 The global object has a lot of useful properties and methods, and it’s not common to add any to it.